attunehq/attune/docs/development/setup-local.md

-# attune local dev setup
+# Attune local dev setup

 This document walks though setting up Attune to run locally outside of Docker, and then testing that it is working end-to-end using a Docker container.